 In this experiment, I’m shooting just close focus with a Godox speedlight.

-Since the X100V can now focus and maintain great detail very close with the leaf shutter that can sync with pretty much any flash at any shutter speed, it leaves the door open for some fun and easy experimentation.
+Since the X100V can now focus and maintain great detail very close to the leaf shutter that can sync with pretty much any flash at any shutter speed, it leaves the door open for some fun and easy experimentation.

 Be sure to check out my Fujifilm X100V review, because this is not yet the perfect camera (but it’s close), and it takes a lot of work to get the focus working for you in these situations.

-Fujifilm X100V + Godox TT685F
+Fujifilm X100V + Godox TT685F Review

 These are all shot RAW and edited with my B&W presets.

-With this series, I just wanted to see what kind of results I could get while using the close focusing capabilities of the Fujifilm X100V with the Godox TT685F attached to the camera.
+With this series, I just wanted to see what kind of results I could get while using the close-focusing capabilities of the Fujifilm X100V with the Godox TT685F attached to the camera.

 It’s cool because on-camera flash typically has a sort of vintage 1990s or 1980s look but when you get close enough to the subject, it actually looks like the flash is coming from off to the side.
 It’s also a pretty hard light so it creates a cool and punchy effect that you don’t see every day.